 Is there a coffee hour or fellowship time after church?

 After each worship service, the Fellowship Hall is open for a time of fellowship and refreshment.
-We invite you to stick around for an intergenerational social gathering downstairs for coffee, cookies and conversation (or juice, crackers, and playtime).
+We invite you to stick around for an intergenerational social gathering for coffee, cookies and conversation (or juice, crackers, and playtime).
 Strike up a conversation, and make some new friends!

 What should I wear?